jaspervdj/patat/README.md

 Hello world
 ```

-Setting `wrap: true` is recommended when vertically centering content if there
+[Line wrapping](#line-wrapping) is recommended when vertically centering content
-are any lines that are too wide for the terminal.
+if there are any lines that are too wide for the terminal.

 ### Auto advancing